Health Insurance Information

 Additional Benefit Offering Information

 The following additional benefit plans are offered independently of the above plans.
-You may enroll in one or all of the following plans even if you are waiving enrollment in the medical plans.
+You may enroll in one or all of the following plans even if you are waiving enrollment in the medical, dental or vision plans.

 - FSA Plan – Dependent Daycare Flexible Spending Account (FSA).
 Annual maximum per IRS is based on tax filing status and is between $2500 and $5000.